Skip to main content

 Meta Business Verification: Your Insurance Policy

-Despite these benefits, only 23% of active Meta advertisers have completed business verification.
+Despite these benefits, a large share of active Meta advertisers still have not completed business verification.
 The process is straightforward but has specific requirements that trip up many businesses.
 Here is the complete verification process:

 Step 1 — Confirm Eligibility: Business verification is available to any legally registered business entity.
 Sole proprietors, freelancers, and individuals can verify using government-issued ID instead of business documents.
 Navigate to Business Settings → Security Center → Start Verification.